 The application will start scanning the critical areas of your system and the progress will be displayed.

-During the course of scanning, if you want to see details on the threats detected so far, click Threats Found link.
+During the course of scanning, if you want to see details on the threats detected so far, click the 'Threat(s) Found' link.
 A results window with the threats identified thus far will be displayed.